yaldashbz/yaldashbz.github.io/_pages/about.md

 </style>

 <p style="text-align: justify;">
-I’m Yalda, a last year bachelor's Computer Engineering student at <a href="https://en.sharif.edu/">Sharif University of Technology</a>.
-I'm on the path to earning my bachelor's degree in January 2024. <br>
+I’m Yalda, a last year bachelor's Computer Engineering student at <a href="https://en.sharif.edu/">Sharif University of Technology</a><br>

 My research interests lie in the area of:</p>